hardikSinghBehl/cloudformation-learning/README.md

 ### CloudFormation Play-around

-Repository to act as a template store during learning cloudformation.
+Repository to act as a template store during CloudFormation learning.
 Following Stephane Mareek's Udemy Course `AWS CloudFormation Master Class v2 [2022]`.
-The goal is to complete the course and master all the cloudFormation concepts by 12 May 2022.
+The goal is to complete the course and master all the CloudFormation concepts by May 15 2022.

 ---